 One of the most common ways to cook yuca is by boiling it.
 Place the cut yuca pieces in a large pot and cover them with water.
 Add salt to the water for flavor, if desired.
 Bring the water to a boil and then reduce the heat to medium-low.
 Let the yuca simmer for about 30-40 minutes, or until it is soft and tender when pierced with a fork.

-See also How to cook frozen meatballs on stove in sauce
+See also How long to cook frozen wings in the air fryer

 Frying